jaceksan/pex-test/README.md

 # Investigation

-I followed the instructions from file (analyst challenge instructions.sql)[analyst challenge instructions.sql]:
+I followed the instructions from file [analyst challenge instructions.sql](analyst challenge instructions.sql):

 1. total views accrued within each category
 2. graph of daily views for an 'average' video within each category